thundernixon/blog2017/src/pages/10-31-17-manipulate-strings-with-python/index.md

 publish: true
 ---

-These days, I'm doing a lot of type design for class, and part of this is testing fonts that are just in their early stages, often with a very limited character set.
+These weeks, I'm doing a lot of type design for class, and part of this is testing fonts that are just in their early stages, often with a very limited character set.
 For this, I find myself needing to work with strings of text to test my partially-complete fonts.
 For instance, I may want to test a font that has only a lowercase drawn, or maybe even a font with a partial lowercase and no punctuation.

 With [RoboFont](http://doc.robofont.com/), I can easily "Test Install" a font, and use it within programs like InDesign, which I can then print test pages from.